OpenSIPS/SIPssert/docs/config/tests-set.md

 * `gateway`: the gateway that should be used, mandatory (example: `192.168.52.1`)
 * `device`: the name of the device, optional, and if missing the `name` of the bridge is assumed
+* `internal`: whether the bridge should run only internally, or can allow external inbound traffic

 ### Bridge Example